Electric 4X4s are coming, like it or not. Rivian, Atlis, Bollinger and others are working on it.

 My work so far on electric 4X4s:

-I have also driven a Hyundai Kona EV on an interstate trip, tow-tested with a Tesla Model X, and tested a Range Rover Sport PHEV offroad.
-And whilst I wish I could drive an EV 4X4 right now, sadly, as of 2022 the technology doesn’t allow me to replace my diesel 4×4 with an EV.
+I have also driven a Hyundai Kona EV on an interstate trip, tow-tested with a Tesla Model X, and a Hyundai IONIQ5, and tested a Range Rover Sport PHEV offroad.
+And whilst I wish I could drive an EV 4X4 right now, sadly, as of 2023 the technology doesn’t allow me to replace my diesel 4×4 with an EV.
 This is why:

 Of course, there’s a downside to technology, and the late, great Isaac Asimov was on the right lines…read this!